Michael Franzese

 By the age of 35, in 1986, Fortune Magazine listed Franzese as number 18 on its list of the "Fifty Most Wealthy and Powerful Mafia Bosses".
-Franzese had claimed that at the height of his career, he generated up to $8 million per week.
+Franzese claimed that at the height of his career, he generated up to $8 million per week.
 In 1986, he was sentenced to 10 years in prison on conspiracy charges, released in 1989, rearrested in 1991 for a parole violation, and ultimately released in 1994.
-Soon after, he retired to California and is now a motivational speaker and writer.
+During his time in prison, Franzese became a born-again Christian.
+Soon after being released, he walked away from the mob and retired to California, and became a motivational speaker, commentator, and writer.

 Early life

-Franzese was born on May 27, 1951, in the Brooklyn borough of New York City, to John "Sonny" Franzese, a Colombo crime family underboss, and Cristina Capobianco-Franzese, although Michael had initially questioned his actual biological father.
+Franzese was born May 27, 1951, in Brooklyn, New York to John "Sonny" Franzese, a Colombo crime family underboss, and Cristina Capobianco-Franzese, although Michael had initially questioned who his actual biological father was.
 Franzese had initially believed that he had been adopted by John after his mother divorced Frank Grillo, whom Franzese thought to be his biological father.
 Michael says he had gone by the name "Michael Grillo" until he was 18 years old.

 However, it was later discovered that John, already married with three children, had gotten the 16-year-old Capobianco, a cigarette girl at the Stork Club in Manhattan, pregnant with Michael, so Capobianco married Grillo to avoid having a scandal surrounding having a child out of wedlock.
-After the mob allowed John to divorce his first wife, Grillo disappeared, and he married Capobianco.
+After the mob allowed John to divorce his first wife, Grillo disappeared, and John married Capobianco.